nroi/flexo/README.md

 }
 ```

-Make sure to restart the docker daemon after modifying this file.
+Make sure to restart the Docker daemon after modifying this file.

 We have two types of test cases:
 1. Tests written in Rust: [integration_tests.rs](flexo/tests/integration_test.rs).
 These tests run quickly